peryaudo/Peryan/README.md

     }
     mes String(myAbs(-1234))

-### 変数定義
+### Variable Definition

     var thisIsVariable :: Int = 123

-同様に、型推論の有効な範囲内で型宣言を省略することができます。
+You can also omit type declarations as far as the type inference is possible.

     var thisIsVariable = 123

-## 今後の展望
+## Future Work

-Peryanはオブジェクト指向などをはじめとして主要機能の多くが未だ実装されておらず、開発の最初期段階にあります。

-今後実装される予定の物には以下のものがあります。
-また、詳細なドキュメントも今後用意される予定です。
+Peryan is on the early stage of the development and still has many important features unimplemented.

+Following is features are planned to implement.
+The detailed document is also planned.

-* オブジェクト指向
+* OOP
-* variant型
+* variant type
-* パターンマッチ
+* Pattern matching
-* クロージャ
+* Closure
-* 部分適用
+* Partial application
-* ガード
+* Guard
-* 各種HSP互換機能
+* HSP compatible features
-* ランタイムライブラリ
+* Runtime library
-* コルーチン
+* Coroutine

-## 処理系のコードについて

-処理系のコードはメモリをまともに解放しない、頻繁にSegmentation Faultで落ちるなど、ひどい出来です。
-アドバイス等ございましたら、@peryaudoまでお伝え頂けると非常に助かります。
+## About the code of the language processor

+The language processor's code is of bad quality and has many defects including nevery freed memory and segfaults.
+I would appreciate your advice to @peryaudo.

-## ライセンス
+## License

-Peryanの処理系はMITライセンスの下に提供されます。詳しくはLICENSEを御覧ください。
-また、test/unit/gtest/下のGoogle Testは新BSDライセンスの下に提供されます。詳しくはtest/unit/gtest/COPYINGを御覧ください。
+Peryan's code is under MIT License.
+See LICENSE.
+Google Test under test/unit/gtest/ is under new BSD liense.
+See test/unit/gtest/COPYING.

-## 参考文献
+## References

 * 柏木 餅子, 風薬 『きつねさんでもわかるLLVM　〜コンパイラを自作するためのガイドブック〜』 2013年
-* Terence Parr 『言語実装パターン』 2011年
+* Terence Parr "Language Implementation Patterns" 2011
-* Benjamin C. Pierce 『型システム入門 －プログラミング言語と型の理論－』2013年
+* Benjamin C. Pierce "Types and Programming Languages" 2013
 * Benjamin C. Pierce, David N. Turner "Local Type Inference" ACM TOPLAS Vol. 22 No.1 Jan.
 2000